John Bailey II of Hanover, Massachusetts. An important tall case clock. Elisha Cushing Jr. of Hingham possibly made the case. 219052.

-This early example is one of very few Bailey made clocks found with a brass dial.
+This early example is one of the very few Bailey-made clocks found with a brass dial.
 The case is constructed in mahogany and features a more modern finish that is warm and pleasing.
 The case form is known to this clockmaker.
 A similar clock is pictured in Harbor & Home on pages 242-243 and is currently in the collection at Old Sturbridge Village in Sturbridge, MA.
 A second very similar example is in the Hanover Historical Society.
 All three clocks feature cases that are thought to have been constructed by Elisa Cushing, Jr. of Hingham, MA.
 He lived on Main Street in a house his father built.
 Elisa's Son Theodore was also a cabinetmaker.

 This dial is composed of a thin brass sheet that is skillfully engraved and then treated with a silver wash.
-In the arch of the dial is a "Strike \/ Silent" selector.
+In the arch of the dial is a "Strike / Silent" selector.
 This is a device that allows one to turn the striking train of the clock on or off.
-This might be useful if you were to put this clock outside your bedroom.
-This useful device to some is set up differently than most.
+Thismight be useful if you were to put this clock outside your bedroom.
+This valuable device, to some, is set up differently than most.
 By turning the hand to the silent position, a rod pushes the lift lever down and out of the way of the hour pin.
 This prevents the clock from striking.
 Themes of swags and florals are used as decorative designs that highlight the beauty of this dial.
-The Maker's name and working location, "John Bailey \/ Hanover" are engraved in the center field.
-The large chapter or time ring displays the hours in Roman figures.
-The five minute markers are displayed in an Arabic format.
+The Maker's name and working location, "John Bailey / Hanover," are engraved in the center field.
+The largechapter or time ring displays the hours in Roman figures.
+The five-minute markers are displayed in an Arabic format.
 The steel hands are wonderfully made.
 This dial also features the subsidiary seconds dial and the calendar date.
 The date of the month is displayed in the traditional location.
-It is interesting to note that this calendar is engaged with the movement once in a 24 hour period.
-The standard set up is to have it engage once every 12 hours.
-It is also supported at one end with a bridge and the pinion is fitted into a bearing.
+It is interesting to note that this calendar is engaged with the movement once in a 24-hour period.
+The standard setup is to have it engage once every 12 hours.
+It is also supported at one end with a bridge, and the pinion is fitted into a bearing.
 This is a positive system and illustrates Bailey's ability to be somewhat creative in manufacturing this movement.

-For more information about Elisa Cushing Jr, please see, Furniture making in Massachusetts.
-Two Plymouth County discoveries written by Gary Sullivan & Brock Jobe, Antiques Magazine, May 2009.
+For more information about Elisa Cushing Jr, please see Furniture Making in Massachusetts.
+Two Plymouth County Discoveries written by Gary Sullivan & Brock Jobe, Antiques Magazine, May 2009.

 John Bailey II was born in Hanover, Massachusetts, the son of Colonel John (A shipbuilder) and Ruth Randall Bailey on May 6, 1751.
 He died there 72 years later, on January 23, 1823.
 It is thought that he learned clockmaking at a very young age and may have been self-taught.
 John is responsible for training numerous apprentices.
 Many of which include his younger brothers Calvin and Lebbeus, his son John III, Joseph Gooding, Ezra Kelley, and Hingham's Joshua Wilder.
 Many of these trained apprentices moved to other southeastern Massachusetts towns and became well known to their local communities.
 John was the most prolific maker of the six Baileys involved in the clock business.
 In addition, he was a Quaker preacher, an ingenious mechanic, and an instrument maker.
 Other examples of his work include a surveyor's compass that is now in the Hanover Historical Society's collection.
 He was also an inventor and received a patent for a steam-operated roasting jack.
 This device was designed to turn the meat over a fire to cook it more evenly.